ChandlerU11/ChandlerU11.github.io/content/posts/review_generizer.md

 # Some Notes on Vectorization Methods
 Since it's been decided we're using *k*-means for this project, we're going to try out two vectorization methods and compare their performance.
 For each of our vectorization methods, we'll also compute an example of their output using the two phrases "going to the store to buy bananas" and "we buy bananas" here.
 The vectorizers are the following:

 - **TF-IDF** - term frequency-inverse document frequency helps by giving us an understanding of how important a word is within a document relative to an entire corpus.
-It is calculated by multplying a word's term frequency (TF) with its inverse document frequency (IDF).
+It is calculated by multiplying a word's term frequency (TF) with its inverse document frequency (IDF).

 ```
 TF = # of times word appears in a document / total # of terms in document